 Metals Purchasing

-The price for small pieces of mild steel at a home center or hardware store might be as much as $3 to $5 per pound, but the price at a larger steel supplier may be as little as $1 per pound, depending on the type of material ordered.
+Small pieces of mild steel at a home center or hardware store could cost $3.00 to $5.00 per pound, while, depending on the type of material, price at a larger steel supplier could be as low as $1.00 per pound.

-Many steel suppliers have an odd and end bin or rack where the material is discounted even more than retail or wholesale prices.
+Almost all steel suppliers have a bin or rack of odd and ends, where the materials available are discounted even further than retail or wholesale pricing.

-Some steel suppliers are distributors for decorative metal products, but many specialty items, such as wrought-iron railing materials, decorative accessories, and weldable hardware, are only available by catalog.
+Some steel suppliers distribution decorative metal products, but many specialty products, like wrought iron railings, decorative accessories, and welding components, can only be ordered from a catalog.

 Metal Cleaning & Preparation

-The first step in cleaning is to remove all grease, oil, or dirt by wiping the part down with denatured alcohol, acetone, or a commercial degreaser.
-Alcohol works the best, as it has minimal odor and does not dissolve or damage plastics like acetone does.
+Cleaning an HRS part involves the removal of all grease, oil, or dirt by wiping the part down with denatured alcohol, acetone, or a commercial degreaser.
+Alcohol is the best option because it does not have a strong order, and will not dissolve or ruin plastics as acetone can do.

-Both acetone and degreasers tend to leave a residue that may diminish the quality of the final weld or finish.
-Once the grease, oil, and dirt have been removed from the surface, the mill scale must be removed.
+The commercial degreasers can certainly work but will leave a residue and so can acetone; both products may degrade the overall quality of the weld or finish of the final product.
+Once the grease, oil, and dirt has been removed from the part’s surface, mill scale needs to be removed.

-You can do this by wire brushing, grinding, sanding, or sandblasting the part.
-A bench-mounted grinder with a wire bush works well for cleaning small parts or the ends of smaller parts, but it cannot be used on larger surfaces.
+Mill scale can be removed by: wire brushing, grinding, sanding, or sandblasting the part.
+Using a bench-mounted grinder with a wire brush works very well for small parts, and for the ends of smaller parts, however, it cannot be used on larger surfaces.

-For larger surfaces, you will need an angle grinder outfitted with a grinding wheel, wire brush, or flap wheel.
-A hand-held, battery-powered drill with a wire brush or wire brush cup will also work.
+For larger surfaces, you will require an angle grinder with a grinding wheel, wire brush, or flap wheel attachment, or you can use a hand-held, cordless drilling machine with a wire brush or wire brush cup.

-Also, never force or apply too much pressure to an angle grinder or drill, as the tool can kick back and cause severe injuries.
-Once all parts have been cleaned and you have removed all of the mill scale, it is important to complete the project in a timely manner before the metal rusts.
+Additionally, you should never force the angle grinder or drill and apply too much pressure to either tool, as they can kick back and cause serious injury.
+Once all your parts have been cleaned and you remove the mill scale, you should do the last step of the process, prior to the metal rusting.

 Metal Weld Repairs

-Once you begin welding, you will encounter numerous opportunities to repair items.
-When your friends and neighbors discover you can do repairs, even more challenges will come your way.
+Once you get into welding, there will be many opportunities to do repairs.
+Once your friends and neighbors find out that you can do repairs, there will be even greater possibilities.

-Performing weld repairs can be very tricky, even dangerous if you are not sure of the type of material and what the part was used for.
-When in doubt, bow out, especially on a vessel or drum where you are unsure of its previous contents.
+Repairing welds can be really difficult and can even be dangerous if you are unsure of the type of material and what the part represented.
+When in doubt, leave it out, especially on a vessel or drum where you have no idea of the previous contents.

-It is important to assess your welding skills, the difficulty of the repair, and the intended use of the repaired item.
-Any structural or vehicle repairs, such as stairways, ladders, trailers, or chassis, need to meet the same safety standards as they did in the original condition.
+Always consider your welding skills, the repair difficulty and the use of the repaired item.
+Any type of structural repair or vehicle repairs, such as stairways, ladders, trailers or chassis, needs to have the same safety value as it had prior to being repaired.

 1. Determining Why the Item Broke.

-But if a piece has broken due to metal fatigue, simply welding over the cracked area may only cause more cracks in different areas.
-Investigate and ask questions and reach out to mentors with suggestions of how to properly repair the failed item.
+If a part has failed due to metal fatigue simply welding over the area where it cracked may just cause cracks in other locations.
+You should investigate and ask questions and seek the advice of mentors or other people with suggestions of how to appropriately repair the failed item.

 2. Determining the Base Metal.